-Vacancies will be advertised through external media with due consideration to the school's Equality, Equity, Diversity and Inclusion Policy, ensuring that the advertisement reaches a wide range of groups.
+Vacancies will be advertised through external media with due consideration to ensuring that the advertisement reaches a wide range of groups.
 Advertisements will contain a statement of commitment to ensuring equal rights.
 Advertisements will detail the closing date.
 Details of the application process will be clearly outlined.